mermaid-js/mermaid/docs/n00b-overview.md

 In fact one can pick up the syntax for it quite easily from the examples given and there are many tutorials in the internet.

 ## mermaid is for everyone.

-For anyone who may need video [Tutorials](./Tutorials.md) For information on how to use mermaid, click [here](https://mermaid-js.github.io/mermaid/#/n00b-gettingStarted).
+Video [Tutorials](./Tutorials.md) are also available for the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/).

-You can try out the mermaid [live editor](https://mermaid-js.github.io/mermaid-live-editor/).
+For information on how to use mermaid, click [here](https://mermaid-js.github.io/mermaid/#/n00b-gettingStarted).
 Alternatively, you could also view the [integrations and uses](https://mermaid-js.github.io/mermaid/#/./integrations), to see how mermaid is used.